JonathanBowker/pseudonymisation-as-a-service/README.md

 - Design the resulting large-scale pseudonymisation function in such a way that the pseudonymised dataset keeps only the type of utility necessary for the purpose of processing, but removes all other utility from the pseudonymised dataset.

-For the example Scenario in this Section, SN may utilise a pseudonymisation scheme that pseudonymises not just the IP addresses themselves, but all possible combinations of IP addresses and timestamps.
+For the example scenario in this Section, SN may utilise a pseudonymisation scheme that pseudonymises not just the IP addresses themselves, but all possible combinations of IP addresses and timestamps.
 Then, linking the timestamp to any external data source becomes infeasible as this information is no longer available to OSS.
 For a successful re-identification, OSS would need to know (or guess) the exact combination of IP address and timestamp.
 In general, pseudonymisation of a combination of data inputs cannot reasonably be uncovered without knowing (or guessing) all of the input data in plaintext.

 For this setting, such a pseudonymisation would block any attempt of OSS to uncover a given pseudonym in a much more robust way.